RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 2. Add " Youre logged in as a business/local user"
 3. Add "Hello, ${NAME}, Welcome to your summit scene hub

+### Map Polish

+1. Add Town, Category, Date pills like HubScreen
+2. Zoom effect when choosing a town on map

+### Community Polish
+1. Town filter pills with a modal
+2. Summary line after choosing town
+3. Show an identity to the posts (Who posted)
+4. Avatar?
+5. Reply options

 #### Photos of Progress - Sprint 9

 Trello Cards for Hubscreen and Event Polish